What to do if you’re struggling to pay your credit cards

-If you’re still concerned you won’t be able to keep up with your repayments, there are a number of free debt charities that are designed to give you advice and practical steps to help you if you’re struggling with your finances.
+If you’re still concerned you won’t be able to keep up with your repayments, there are a number of free debt charities that are qualified to give you advice and suggest practical steps to help you if you’re struggling with your finances.

 These charities exist to give independent and non-judgemental advice.
 They can speak to your lenders for you, support you if you’re being harassed by debt collectors, and create personalised and manageable debt repayment plans.

-Step Change, National Debtline and Citizens Advice are three of the most well-known charities helping people to manage their debts.
+Step Change, National Debtline and Citizens Advice are three of the best-known charities that help people manage their debts.